 2. The figures are based on a survey of regular employees in companies with five or more employees.

-3. Monthly wage includes base pay, fixed allowances and statutory allowances such as overtime or holiday allowances.
-It does not include bonus.
+3. Monthly wage includes base pay, fixed allowances, statutory allowances such as overtime, night work and holiday allowances.
+It does not include bonus and performance pay.